Christian Yelich Player Props: Brewers vs. Red Sox

-Christian Yelich -- hitting .238 with a double, two home runs, three walks and six RBI in his past 10 games -- will be in action for the Milwaukee Brewers versus the Boston Red Sox, with Garrett Whitlock on the mound, on April 22 at 7:10 PM ET.
+Christian Yelich -- with a slugging percentage of .463 in his past 10 games, including four extra-base hits -- will be in action for the Milwaukee Brewers against the Boston Red Sox, with Brayan Bello on the mound, on April 23 at 2:10 PM ET.

-In his previous appearance, he went 1-for-4 with an RBI against the Red Sox.
+He racked up two hits (going 2-for-4 with a double and an RBI) in his last game against the Red Sox.

 Christian Yelich Game Info & Props vs. the Red Sox